RendijsC/DS-CA1/README.md

 This app is a gamestore which stores information on games and developers.

-In the games table information like id, developer, release year, description, orginal language and orginal title are store
+In the games table information like id, developer, release year, description, orginal language and orginal title are stored

-In the developers tables information like game id whihc is the game they are associated to, developer name, role name, and role description.
+In the developers tables information like game id which is the game they are associated to, developer name, role name, and role description are stored.

 ### App API endpoints.